 Under our 2014 Incentive Plan ("2014 Plan"), as amended, the Company is authorized to grant awards in the form of incentive stock options, non-qualified stock options, restricted stock shares, restricted stock units, other common stock-based awards and cash-based awards.
-As of December 31, 2022, the Company had reserved 15.1 million shares of common stock for the grant of awards under the 2014 Plan, subject to adjustment as provided by the 2014 Plan.
-In 2020, the number of shares available under the 2014 Plan had been adjusted to allow for the assumption of options and shares granted in connection with the BMC Merger.
+As of December 31, 2024, the Company had reserved 15.1 million shares of common stock for the grant of awards under the 2014 Plan, subject to adjustment as provided by the 2014 Plan.
 All shares under the Plan may be made subject to options, stock appreciation rights ("SARs"), or stock-based awards.
 Stock options and SARs granted under the 2014 Plan may not have a term exceeding 10 years from the date of grant.
 The 2014 Plan also provides that all awards will become fully vested and/or exercisable upon a change in control (as defined in the 2014 Plan) if those awards (i) are not assumed or equitably substituted by the surviving entity or (ii) have been assumed or equitably substituted by the surviving entity, and the grantee's employment is terminated under certain circumstances.
 Other specific terms for awards granted under the 2014 Plan shall be determined by our Compensation Committee (or the board of directors if so determined by the board of directors).
 Awards granted under the 2014 Plan generally vest ratably over a three to four-year period or cliff vest after a period of three to four years.
-As of December 31, 2022, 7.5 million shares were available for issuance under the 2014 Plan.
-If it is assumed that shares will be issued at the target vesting amount for outstanding RSUs with variable payout provisions, an additional 1.0 million shares would be included in the shares available for future issuance under the 2014 Plan.
+As of December 31, 2024, 7.6 million shares were available for issuance under the 2014 Plan.
+If it is assumed that shares will be issued at the target vesting amount for outstanding RSUs with variable payout provisions, an additional 0.4 million shares would be included in the shares available for future issuance under the 2014 Plan.